On Bilateral Multiple Sums and Rogers-Ramanujan Type Identities: Preliminaries

 Two special cases of \eqref{bila-euler} will be particularly useful.
-First, setting $b=xq$ and replacing $z$ with $xz$, we obtain:
+First, setting $b=xq$ and replacing $z$ with $xz$, we obtain

-Second, setting $b=yq$ and replacing $z$ with $yq/z$, we obtain:
+Second, setting $b=yq$ and replacing $z$ with $yq/z$, we obtain

 For a Laurent series \( f(z) = \sum_{n = -\infty}^\infty a(n) z^n \), we denote by \([z^n] f(z)\) the coefficient of \( z^n \), i.e., \([z^n] f(z) = a(n)\).
-A key observation is that this coefficient can be extracted via contour integration:
+A key observation is that this coefficient can be extracted via contour integration

 where \( K \) is any positively oriented simple closed contour encircling the origin.
-This principle underlies the integral method, which we employ to prove Rogers-Ramanujan type identities.
-The general approach is to express the sum side of an identity as a finite linear combination of integrals involving infinite products, and then evaluate each integrals explicitly.
+This principle underlies the integral method, which we employ to prove Rogers--Ramanujan type identities.
+The general approach is to express the sum side of an identity as a finite linear combination of integrals involving infinite products, and then evaluate each integral explicitly.